 In 2016 BlueVenn undertook a Data Deadlock survey of more than 600 marketers.
 In that survey we found that the skill most marketers felt they needed to improve was ‘data analysis’.
 Essentially, the ability to find patterns in data, particularly in the modern world, where data is bigger, faster and more varied than ever before.

 The results told us that four out of five marketers don’t believe they have the necessary skills.
 In truth however, the world of data visualization has come on in leaps and bounds in the past five years and made customer insights and analysis more the job of using charts, graphs and maps rather than analyzing and manipulating numbers and cells.

 The “right technology” to act on your customer insight could again be subjective.
 It could be a single multi-channel marketing platform, or a variety of different marketing platforms.
 These could be integrated or they could act independently.
 You might use a piece of marketing automation for your direct marketing, an agency for advertising and a dedicated platform for social.

 Whatever the technology being used or considered, you have to go back to the five components we discussed earlier in this blog – People, Data, Technology, Culture and Process.

 Over the last 24 months Customer Data Platforms (CDPs) have burst onto the scene promising unified data and the ability for marketers to own the technology (rather than IT).
 A CDP ensures that the unification, cleanliness and completeness of the data is ready for trustworthy insights.
 Some CDPs also have analytics, segmentation and marketing automation capabilities built into them.
 This enables marketers to potentially utilize one platform to satisfy all four components of customer insight.

 Customer insight is essential for the optimization of customer journeys and to understand why a customer is doing what they are doing.
-Therefore it is imperative for marketers to not only gain this data, but to turn it into readable and accessible insight and make data-driven decisions.
+Therefore it is imperative for marketers to not only generate insights, but to turn it into readable and accessible intelligence to make data-driven decisions.